-A veteran’s view of Pearl Harbor from the air after 78 years
+A veteran’s view of Pearl Harbor from the air after almost eight decades

 My cousin Howard Smith, an amateur photographer, posted these photos of the Pearl Harbor National Memorial.
-He planned his recent visit to Hawaii to photograph Pearl Harbor.
+He planned his recent visit to Hawaii to photograph Pearl Harbor from the air.

 The spectacular and comprehensive photos are taken from above the Pearl Harbor Memorial while flying in a helicopter.
 Others were shot inside a submarine (the USS Bowfin) and taken throughout the memorial.
 They prompted me to learn more about his impressions of his visit there.

 As both an Air Force veteran (1969-1973) and a retired Baltimore police officer (1985-2003), Howard comes from a long line of veterans.
 Our great-grandfather, Isaac Smith, fought at both Fredericksburg and Gettysburg during the Civil War.
-So, Howard is especially attuned to all he saw at Pearl Harbor.
+So, Howard is especially attuned to all he saw at Pearl Harbor from the air.

 “A day that will live in infamy,” President Roosevelt